Scott Symbol 2 Plus D Mips Review

 Impact Test

 All ski helmets must meet basic minimum regulatory standards for downhill skiing certification, but the level of protection they offer can vary significantly.
-To evaluate the impact performance of ski helmets, we partnered with ACT Lab, an ISO/IEC 17025 accredited impact testing lab.
+To evaluate the impact performance of ski helmets, we partnered with ACT Lab, an ASTM/CEN accredited impact testing lab.
 ACT conducted two impact tests using a brand-new helmet and dummy head outfitted with various sensors.

 The laboratory tests allowed us to measure each helmet's ability to absorb impact forces, as measured by accelerometer force sensors in the test dummy head.
 The first of two impact tests dropped the helmet from 1 meter to simulate common smaller “slow” impact falls.
 The second test was from 2.3 meters to simulate higher forces associated with faster collisions, terrain park impacts, or high-speed falls.
 The Scott Symbol 2 earned top marks for the degree of protection it offered.